Slaughter Hotel: Reception

-In a contemporary review, David McGillivray reviewed a dubbed 74 minute version of the film titled Cold Blooded Beast in the Monthly Film Bulletin.
+Outside of Italy, David McGillivray reviewed a dubbed version of the film titled Cold Blooded Beast in the Monthly Film Bulletin.
 McGillivray found the film to be a "crude and meretricious Italian murder mystery" in which "a great many killings (all clumsily presented without a trace of suspense) are interspersed with regular doses of sex, and the director has an annoying habit of regurgitating a good percentage of the footage each time a character recalls a past event."
+Paul Vecchiali reviewed the film in La Revue due cinéma, saying that the "stupidity of the script is matched only by the director, who multiplies the bizarre angles and distortions of the image" while Kinski and Margaret Lee struggle in vain to understand their characters.